-- Maintain accounting and client files including appropriate documentation for deposits, distribution requests, grants, and client accounts. - Reconcile all bank and investment accounts monthly. - Maintain a proper accounting of all client accounts, prepare client statements and respond to client requests for information including audit confirmation requests. - Prepare quarterly financial reporting package for Investment Committee and Board meetings.
-Attend meetings to review financials, as needed. - Responsible for payroll processing and reporting including W-2s and payroll-related tax returns. - Responsible for vendor files and annual 1099 reporting. - Coordinate the annual audit, prepare all schedules and documents requested, and be available during fieldwork. - Coordinate preparation and review of the annual Form 990 tax return. - Maintain written accounting policies and job descriptions. - Respond to all phone calls and emails in a timely manner. - Attend annual non-profit accounting education courses to stay apprised of changing regulations. - Help develop, implement and oversee documents destruction policy.
+- Maintain accounting and investment partner files including appropriate documentation for deposits, distribution requests, grants, and investment partner accounts. - Reconcile all bank and investment accounts monthly. - Maintain a proper accounting of all investment partner accounts, prepare investment partner statements and respond to investment partner requests for information including audit confirmation requests. - Prepare quarterly financial reporting package for Investment Committee and Board meetings.
+Attend meetings to review financials, as needed. - Responsible for payroll processing and reporting including W-2s and payrollrelated tax returns. - Responsible for vendor files and annual 1099 reporting. - Coordinate the annual audit, prepare all schedules and documents requested, and be available during fieldwork. - Maintain written accounting policies and job description. - Respond to all phone calls and emails in a timely manner. - Attend annual non-profit accounting education courses to stay apprised of changing regulations. - Help develop, implement and oversee documents destruction policy.

-Prepare calculation for required distributions for two annual grant programs - knowledge of required distributions for private foundations and for non-functionally integrated supporting organizations.
+• Prepare calculation for required distributions for the annual grant program - according to the current spending guideline authorized by the Investment Committee and Board.
+Knowledge of required distributions for private foundations and for non-functionally integrated supporting organizations.